yhorowitz/Chess/README.md

 - The game history will be shown (it will have an option to be hidden).
 - Captured pieces will be shown (In the mysterious and dangerous Ancient Chess Graveyard).

-It will be test driven and follow an MVP architecture

 The art for the chess pieces were taken from: https://en.wikipedia.org/wiki/Chess_piece